ecald07/llm-reasoning-evaluation/README.md

 ## Overview

-Inspired by Apple's "Illusion of Thinking" paper (June 2025) and Anthropic's rebuttal, this testbed provides a systematic way to evaluate whether language models can truly "reason" or are simply pattern matching on training data.
+Inspired by Apple's "Illusion of Thinking" paper and Alex Lawsen's "The Illusion of the Illusion of Thinking: A Comment on Shojaee et al. (2025)" from Open Philanthropy, this testbed provides a systematic way to evaluate whether language models can truly "reason" or are simply pattern matching on training data.

 ## Project Structure